broadinstitute/cds-daintree/README.md

    --config <MODEL_CONFIG>
    --out <OUTPUT_DIR>
 ```

 Requrired parameters:

 * `--image`: The docker image built with this version of daintree which will be used to launch the sparkles job as well as run on the remote worker hosts.
 * `--out`: The directory to write the output to.
 * `--config`: A JSON file describing how to train the models.
 See `Model config file` below for a description of the format of this file.
 You can specify this parameter multiple times for fitting multiple types of models in a single submission.
-* `--upload-to-taiga`: The taiga id where the output matrix and feature metadata to be uploaded.

 Optional parameters: